- Solution-adaptive mesh refinement (AMR)

 The web site at quinoacomputing.org is automatically generated by our continuous integration server whenever new merges to branch

 master happen.
 The procedure uses doxygen to parse the source code and to extract API documentation in XML format which is then post-processed by m.css which also adds the search function in the upper right corner.
 This helps us keep the content up-to-date with the code, but does also need some extra (added) content to describe more detailed subjects, e.g., in the form of HOWTOs.

 The documentation could be improved both in terms of content as well as functionality.

 Not all existing functionality is demonstrated and documented via examples.
 This could definitely use some extra hands and most of this does not really require writing code.

 We have a few HOWTOs that detail some specific aspects of Inciter.
 These are the pages titled as _"How to add ..."_.
-Inciter as well as Walker could use some additional such pages to lower the barrier of entry for contributing to these tools.
+Inciter could use some additional such pages to lower the barrier of entry for contributing.

 It would be good to post blogs in the future.
 We currently do not have a mechanism on our web site to allow for a nice list of blog posts.
 (Well, we don't have blog posts either, but we have to start somewhere.)
 The magnum graphics engine's blog page is a good example of how this can be done in a way that nicely fits into the existing style of our web site.

-Both Inciter and Walker need some work on improving their user-friendliness.
+Both Inciter needs some work on improving user-friendliness.
 Both parse their input file, expecting a different grammar, configuring the numerical solution they are to compute.
 There is only basic error handling during and after parsing their user input.
 To make them more effective, robust, and fun to use, there is more testing necessary.
 For example, one could use one of their regression test inputs, under

 tests/regression/ and randomly altering them, feed them garbage input with wrong syntax for various parameters and see if the correct error message is generated.